-Scholarship applications are now open for 2020!
+Scholarship applications are now closed for 2020.

 Keynote Speaker Announced